 - Charles graduated from the Dutch Leiden University on 27 October 1745; while there, he had associated with a small group of other English youth, who later became well known in various circles.

 - Following his return, he represented Great Yarmouth in Parliament from 1747 to 1756.

-- When he found a seat for the admiralty borough of Saltash, subsequently transferring in 1761 to Harwich, another borough where the seat was in the government’s gift.
+- When he found a seat for the admiralty borough of Saltash, subsequently transferred in 1761 to Harwich, another borough where the seat was in the government's gift.

 - In April 1759, Townshend was transformed from the position of a member of the Board of Trade, which he had held from 1749, to that of a Lord of the Admiralty, but resigned in 1755.